tsackton/taelgar/Gazetteer/The Green Sea Region/Western Green Sea/Tollen/Tollen.md

 ---
 # The Free City of Tollen

 A bustling port on the [[River Volta|Volta]] River, which forms the border between [[Sembara]] and [[Vostok]], the Free City of Tollen is an independent city-state.
 Founded thousands of years ago, it has navigated the politics of the region and maintained its independent for centuries.
 It is a haven for merchants, traders, intellectuals, mages, and scholars, and is known for its university as well as its reputation as a trading port.
 Sailors from Tollen ply [[the Green Sea]], bringing back goods from near neighbors as well as the far East.
-Tollen is a cosmopolitan city, where [[humans]], [[halflings]], [[dwarves]], [[stoneborn]], [[lizardfolk]], and even [[Elf|elves]] and stranger species can be found living together.
+Tollen is a cosmopolitan city, where [[humans]], [[halflings]], [[Dwarves]], [[stoneborn]], [[lizardfolk]], and even [[Elf|elves]] and stranger species can be found living together.
 ## History

 Tollenders are deeply proud of their long history, and many will claim that Tollen is the oldest continually occupied [[Humans|human]] city in the world.
 Whether true or not is hard to know, but regardless Tollen's history stretches deep into the past.